Safe and Efficient Disposal

 Reducing at the Source

-We continue to work with stakeholders to improve our performance, while also reducing consumption by:
+Water management is a critical component of our business, and we continue to work with stakeholders to improve our performance, while also reducing consumption by:

-• Engaging with local governments, industry associations suppliers and regulatory agencies to develop innovative solutions in water management and conservation in water-stressed areas.
+• Engaging with local governments, industry associations, suppliers and regulatory agencies to develop innovative solutions in water management and conservation in water-stressed areas.

 • Assessing and managing regional water risks through updated sustainability assessments.